NethermindEth/StarknetByExample/src/getting-started/interacting/how_to_deploy.md

-## Declaring and Deploying the SimpleStorage contract
+## Declaring and Deploying Your Contract
 We will utilize Starkli in order to deploy and declare our smart contracts on Starknet.
 Make sure that Starkli is installed in your device.
-You can follow [this](https://medium.com/starknet-edu/starkli-the-new-starknet-cli-86ea914a2933) guide for Starkli or check out their documentation given above.
+You can follow [this](https://github.com/xJonathanLEI/starkli) repository for Starkli or check out their [docs](https://book.starkli.rs/).

 For this tutorial, we will create a new account.
 If you already have an account, you can skip this step and move to the part where we declare our contract.